wesleygriffin/immersive-visualisation-bof/README.md

 **Generative AI for 3D Content and Scene Composition**, Pallavi Mohan (NVIDIA)<br />
 **Visualising Power Networks**, Mashhuda Glencross (UQ)<br />
 **Data Materialization**, Courtney Starrett (Texas A&M University)<br />
+**AI and VR in Medicine: A New Perspective on Chest X-Rays and Colonography Through Eye-Tracking**, Prof Joaquim Jorge (University of Lisboa)<br />
 **Panel and Open Discussion**<br />
 **Closing and next steps**, Tomasz